vennemp/ai-jupyter-notebooks/README.md

 To use, open a ipynb file in VScode.
 All of notebooks are in python - so make sure you select your currently installed python package as the kernel after opening.

-This will start the Jupyter server and open your web browser to the Jupyter interface.
-From there, you can open notebooks and run cells.